-Of course someone is annoyed with popups, but others don’t consider it to be something more than a prompt.
+Of course, someone is annoyed with popups, but others don’t consider it to be something more than a prompt.
 It’s important to show your popups just to the users that stay on your website for some time, this means they are really interested in your content.

-Online store owners also use popups, and they do it to create unforgettable branded experience for consumers, generate buzz and brand awareness, etc. Popups are a great way to announce of seasonal sales, holiday discounts, and more.
+Online store owners also use popups, and they do it to create an unforgettable branded experience for consumers, generate buzz and brand awareness, etc. Popups are a great way to announce seasonal sales, holiday discounts, and more.

-So if you live in UK and you run a WordPress website, you are sure to find some useful information in this tut.
+So if you live in the UK and you run a WordPress website, you are sure to find some useful information in this tut.

 This post starts a series of tuts devoted to popular free WP plugins and their abilities to extend the functionality of your website.
 So let’s start!

-We will start from installing the Popup Maker plugin which will help us to reach our first goal – creating a popup window.
+We will start by installing the Popup Maker plugin which will help us to reach our first goal – creating a popup window.
 Please read the detailed guide on how to install and activate a plugin here.